Open-DataFlow/.github/profile/README.md

-#  PKU-DataLab Open-DataFlow
+#  PKU-DataLab
-Welcome to the GitHub repository of the Peking University OpenDataFlow Project.
+Welcome to the GitHub repository of the Peking University DataLab.

 We are dedicated to advancing research and open-source tools in Data-Centric Machine Learning (DCML).
 Our research interest lies in Data Evaluation, Data Processing, Data Generation and Data Retrieve.